- Released on March 16

-As season 1’s final entry revealed, Kirigan has tapped further into his Darkling powers and created new Fold creatures known as Nichevo’ya.
-Unlike the Volcra that inhabit the Fold, these monsters can move in broad daylight.
+As season 1’s final entry revealed, Kirigan has tapped further into his Darkling powers and created new creatures known as Nichevo’ya.
+Unlike the Volcra that inhabit the Fold, these shadow monsters can move in broad daylight.
 Expect them to be difficult adversaries for Alina and Mal to overcome.

 Will Shadow and Bone get more seasons?

-And, if it continues to be a success, future seasons and spin-offs may be put into production by Netflix, too.
+If it continues to be a success, future seasons and spin-offs may be put into production by Netflix, too.
 The streaming giant has shown it'll put faith in projects that deliver huge viewing figures, so Shadow and Bone's future may be bright if its second season draws in a large audience again.